byztxt/byzantine-majority-text/README.md

 * Release 3.0.0 introduced the text of the RP2018 edition, with minor updates to the apparatus.
 By direct recommendation of professor Robinson, *the use of the RP2005 is discouraged in favor of RP2018*, as RP2005 had "numerous accent, breathing, and punctuation errors (caused by porting over an NA27 file, and then altering only where the Byz text differed)".
 Additionally, "the 2018 edition should be used, since those errors were corrected".
 The text was updated "in a very few places", and the apparatus was updated as well in order to "to reflect NA28 and ECM differences in the general epistles and Acts".
 Note that the *unaccented* text remained highly stable between RP2005 and RP2018.

+## Archiving

+A mirror of this repository is available at the [Software Heritage Archive](https://archive.softwareheritage.org/browse/origin/directory/?origin_url=https://github.com/byztxt/byzantine-majority-text).

 ## Copyright

 All the code and text contained in this folder is in the Public Domain.